ninchat/ninchat-api/api.md

 Attributes are read-only unless stated otherwise.
 Setting the value of an attribute to `null` unsets the attribute.
 The implicit value of an unset boolean attribute is `false`.
-Time values are represented as non-negative integers, counting seconds since 1970-01-01 UTC.
+Values with "time" type are represented as non-negative integers, counting seconds since 1970-01-01 UTC.

 ### User